zkamvar/workbench-mdf-shell-novice/episodes/02-filedir.md

 ~~~
 Applications Documents    Library      Music        Public
-Desktop      Downloads    Movies       Pictures
+Desktop      Downloads    Movies       Pictures     data-shell
 ~~~
 {: .output}

-(Again, your results may be slightly different depending on your operating system and how you have customized your filesystem.)

-`ls` prints the names of the files and directories in the current directory.
-We can make its output more comprehensible by using the `-F` **option** (also known as a **switch** or a **flag**) , which tells `ls` to classify the output by adding a marker to file and directory names to indicate what they are:
+Most of the operating system gives color output for the `ls` command.
+Directories, files, executables can be easiliy differentiable based on their color.
+In case your are getting color output for `ls` command then add a flaf `-F` to `ls`.
+This will add a trailing at the end of the output names:
 - a trailing `/` indicates that this is a directory
 - `@` indicates a link
 - `*` indicates an executable

-Depending on your default options, the shell might also use colors to indicate whether each entry is a file or directory.

 ~~~
 $ ls -F